 I think when anybody visits an area they always like to see the highest, longest, shortest, deepest or oldest features that are on offer.
 In this light, the longest waterfall in Devon is the White Lady falls which can be found at the southern end of Lydford Gorge.
-The main source of water for the falls is the River Burn which rises about a kilometre away on Black Down.
+The main source of water for the falls is a small tributary of the river Lyd which rises to the east of Henscott Farm which rises about a kilometre away.
 The White Lady falls were formed when the River Lyd, having enlarged its valley upstream, forced its way into the valley of the Burn and captured its upper reaches.
 Having done so, the Lyd then deepened the gorge thus slowly creating the falls.
 This process is known as ‘river capture’ and the point at where it occurred, the ‘elbow of capture, (Perkins, 1984, p.60).

 As noted above, the 100m falls are said to be the longest in Devon, if not the entire south-west and for that very reason have over the centuries become, along with the gorge, a popular haunt for tourists.

 During the 1500s the gorge was home to a gang of supposed cutthroats known as the Gubbins’ who lived in the caves which can be found deep down in the rocky cliffs.
 There reputation was such that nobody dared venture anywhere near the area for fear of their lives.
 However, eventually a combination of the law, Jesuits and inbreeding saw the clan finally dispersed to more socially acceptable lifestyles, thus leaving the gorge a safe place which opened the gateway for visitors.

 Ok, having briefly looked at the gorge it will now be useful to focus on the topic of the page, namely – the White Lady Falls.
 The earliest description I have been able to find comes sometime in the mid 1700s: